Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Results

-We see a corresponding difference in the derived planet radius of 3.2\% or $1\sigma$ between the MIST + SED radius compared to the YY + SED radius.
-This indicates a significant spread between two models that are both using additional color magnitude information.
-Based on our level of convergence, repetitions of the same model on the same observations should produce agreement at the level $0.05\sigma$ (see Section 23.4 of \citealt{exofastv2}).
-Changes of $\sim 1\sigma$ indicate clear differences in the medians produced by these two methods.
-YY produces the tightest bound on the stellar radius and density.
-We also see differences of $0.6\sigma$ in stellar density.
-Notably we also see a small difference of 0.32\% ($0.4\sigma$) in the transit depth $\delta$, a quantity that should be a pure observable.
+We find that the additional constraints on $R_*$ from the combined SED, Gaia EDR3, and spectroscopic \teff\ prior from \citet{sweetcat} drive the combination models toward broadly consistent posteriors for all of "observable" and physical parameters.
+The full results of the combined models are presented in Tables \ref{tab:CanoncialCombo} and \ref{tab:CanoncialComboCont}.

 To compare these combined methods with the ``default" single-constraint methods, we show the mass and radius estimates in Figure \ref{fig:DensityAll} for both the planet and the host star.
-We also show the stellar density $\rho_{*}$ as estimated by the MIST + SED iteration with the black line with the $1\sigma$ uncertainty shown as the grey band.
-We see that all of our mass and radius estimates yield the same $\rho_{*}$ to within $1\sigma$, as expected given that $\rho_{*}$ is nearly a direct observable and therefore approximately the same for all fits.
-We again see that the SED alone method produces the largest values for both radius and mass.
-MIST alone provides the smallest estimates and the MIST + SED iteration is located between these two.
-Unsurprisingly, these two continue to serve as bookends even when the combination models are introduced.
-The YY and YY + SED models are the most similar of any of the single and double constraint pairs.
-All of the planet density estimates are extremely consistent with the MIST + SED estimate, primarily due to the large uncertainties in planet mass due to the limited radial velocity observations.
-It is also comforting that the MIST + SED mass and radius estimates are aligned with the MIST + SED density.
+We also show the stellar density $\rho_{*}$ as estimated by the MIST + SED fit with the black line with the $1\sigma$ uncertainty shown as the grey band.
+As expected, since $\rho_*$ is essentially a direct observable, the values $R_*$ and $M_*$ inferred using the various methods are correlated such that they all lie along a track of roughly constant $\rho_*$.
+Indeed, we find that all methods infer a value of $\rho_*$ that is consistent to within $1\sigma$.
+As this density estimate is derived largely from the light curve data, this highlights the importance of inferring all of the physical properties by fitting all of the data, including that related to the properties of the star, simultaneously and self-consistently.